ai-update/chatgpt-prompts/README.md

 # chatgpt-prompts
-A collection of prompts for ChatGPT
+A collection of prompts for ChatGPT.
+Made by Cas van Vliet (https://casvanvliet.com)